HashMallow/XBlocker/README.md

-**XBlocker** is trying to defy government-organized/backed X accounts.
+**XBlocker**'s goal is to defy government-organized/backed X accounts.